top of page

 To be precise, it was the "little horn" of Dan 7:25.

 The apostle John tells us in Rev 17:10, in regard to the Beast powers, that "five are fallen, and one is, and the other is not yet come".
-It is clear that Paul already understood these things, and so he knew that it was not until Rome, the sixth head of the Beast, was "taken out of the way" (II Thes 2:7), and conquered in Jerusalem by the seventh head of the Beast, that the time of the "ten horns" could begin, among which the "little horn" was prophesied to emerge.
-As this little horn was described in Daniel 7:20 as having "eyes", a "mouth" and a "stout look", and it was said of him in verse 25 that he would change "times and laws" (teach people to transgress God's commanded times and laws), and persecute God's people, it is no wonder that Paul labels this power the "man of sin".
+It is clear that Paul already understood these things, and so he knew that it was not until Rome, the sixth head of the Beast, was "taken out of the way" (II Thes 2:7), i.e. conquered in Jerusalem by the seventh head of the Beast, that the time of the "ten horns" could begin, among which the "little horn" was prophesied to emerge.
+As this little horn is described in Daniel 7:20 as having "eyes", a "mouth" and a "stout look", and it is said of him in verse 25 that he will change "times and laws" (teach people to transgress God's commanded times and laws), and persecute God's people, it is no wonder that Paul labels this power the "man of sin".

-In addition, Paul knew that this power was going to be around for a long time, as Dan 7:25 mentions "time, times and the dividing of time", or a period of 1260 years pertaining to it.
-Paul had written his first epistle to the Thessalonians, cautioning them to ready themselves for the coming of Christ.
-Word had then got back to Paul that the Thessalonians thought that Christ would return soon.
-Paul thereupon wrote his second epistle to them, and mentions this concern in II Thes 2:1-2: "Now we beseech you, brethren, by the coming of our Lord Jesus Christ, and by our gathering together unto him, that ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand."
+Paul had written his first epistle to the Thessalonians to prepare them for the coming of Christ.
+However, word had reached Paul that the Thessalonians now thought Christ's return was imminent.
+Paul therefore wrote his second epistle to them, mentioning this concern in II Thes 2:1-2: "Now we beseech you, brethren, by the coming of our Lord Jesus Christ, and by our gathering together unto him, that ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand" (KJV).

-There are three crucial years in regard to the rise of the office of the "man of sin":
+There are three important years in regard to the rise of the office of the "man of sin":

-638AD, when the seventh head of the Beast powers, Mecca/Medina, captured Jerusalem from the sixth head, the Roman Empire headquartered in Constantinople.
+638AD - when the seventh head of the Beast powers, Mecca/Medina, captured Jerusalem from the sixth head, the Roman Empire headquartered in Constantinople.

-661AD, when the first of the ten Islamic "horns", the Umayyad dynasty, began its reign over Jerusalem.
+661AD - when the first of the ten Islamic "horns", the Umayyad dynasty, began its reign over Jerusalem.

-686AD, the first year of rule of the Roman Papacy independent of Constantinople.
+686AD - the first year of rule of the Roman Papacy independent of Constantinople.

 These dates can all be seen on the chart on the "HOME" page.

-God, by allowing such "strong delusion" (II Thes 2:11), tests whether His people have a "love of the truth" (II Thes 2:10) or "have pleasure in unrighteousness" (II Thes 2:12).
+By allowing such "strong delusion" (II Thes 2:11), God tests whether His people have a "love of the truth" (II Thes 2:10) or instead "have pleasure in unrighteousness" (II Thes 2:12).

 bottom of page